Scattered wings of a one night dance

 “God sends rain as a sign of approval,”

-and smelled the rain drying in the hot air.
+and smell the rain drying on hot air.

 “Even though the thumb is unwell,

 the hand still remains.